 I can’t do a list without including my home town right?!
 Manchester I feel has quite a bad rep, but has regenerated so much compared to when I lived there as a youngun.
 The weather may be average but the culture is just awesome.
 Not only is it home to a whole lot of museums, the museum of Science and Industry being a real highlight, but the food is where it shines.
 The Northern Quarter is full of independent bars and restaurants, just waiting to be explored!

 If you want to venture further out of the city, then Manchester is also home to a heap of National Trust properties, with Chatsworth being only a short drive away.
+You could even visit somewhere like https://www.adlingtonhall.com which is also pretty close.
 In the city itself, John Rylands library is one of the most beautiful buildings I’ve ever seen!

 Just across the way from Manchester (which I embarrassingly only learnt recently!), another city having a cultural revival in Liverpool.
 Like Manchester, it is home to a whole lot of museums especially by the gorgeous docks.
 The ship museum was a real highlight, learning all about the Titanic and other giant ships which were made or passed through Liverpool.